PHIL 101 T -

 PHILOSOPHY AND RACE

 This course will examine philosophical analyses of race, considering a range of views from race as a biological feature of individuals to race as a social construction and hence a political issue.
 We will consider whether (and how) notions of race relate to practices of racism, asking both ethical questions (how should people of different races be viewed and treated?) and metaphysical questions (what IS race?).
-Would a just world be one which has gotten “beyond” race, or would that ideal perpetuate a dangerous desire for sameness?
-Cross-listed with ETHS 330.
+Would a just world be one which has gotten "beyond" race, or would that ideal perpetuate a dangerous desire for sameness?
+Cross-listed: ETHS 330.
+Offered: No Information Provided.
+Prerequisite: None.

 PHIL 250 PV -